Harlem512/rm-mod-manager/src/rmmm.md

 self.downloading_manifest = undefined
 -- true if we must force a restart self.force_restart = false
+-- true if rmmm is being disabled (show a warning on the exit screen) self.disabling_rmmm = false

 -- true if a mod is being downloaded self.downloading_mod = false